philanc/luazen/README.md

 	has been defined at the context creation (see blake2b_init()).
 	It defaults to 64.

-blake2b(text) => digest
+blake2b(text [, digest_size [, key]]) => digest
-	compute the hash of a string.
+	compute the hash of string 'text'.
+	'digest_size' is the optional length of the expected digest.
+If provided, it must be an integer between 1 and 64.
+It defaults to 64.
+	'key' is an optional key allowing to use blake2b as a MAC function.
+	If provided, key length must be between 1 and 64.
+	The default is no key.
-	Returns a 64-byte digest.
+	Returns the hash as a 'digest_size'-long string
-	This is a convenience function which combines the init(), update() and final() functions above.

 --- Argon2i password derivation